aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ---
 title: Aion Dashboard
-description: The Aion Dashboard is a tool you can use to view the current state of the blockchain network.
-It's useful for viewing a transaction status, checking account balances, and gathering all kinds of information on the network.
+description: The Aion Dashboard is a tool you can use to view the current state of the network.
+It's useful for viewing a transaction status, checking account balances, and gathering all kinds of information about the network.
 table_of_contents: true
-draft: true
 ---

-## Dashboard Landing Page
+## Landing Page

-The [**Landing Page**](https://mainnet.aion.network/#/dashboard) is the home of the Aion Dashboard.
+The [Landing Page](https://mainnet.aion.network/#/dashboard) is the home of the Aion Dashboard.
 It provides the current view of recent blocks and transactions on the network, as well as some current statistics.
 You can reach this page at any time by clicking the Aion logo on the top left.

 ### Heads-up Display

-The **Heads-up Display** shows some of the Network's current statistics.
+The _Heads-up Display_ shows some of the Network's current statistics.
 It is split into two sections: Network and Transaction.

 ![Dashboard HUD](/developers/tools/dashboard/images/dashboard-hud.png)